 Fording of streams is prohibited.
 Causeways for stream and river crossings or for Work below a bridge are permitted provided:

-A. The causeway complies with the requirements of the the Department obtained for the Project.
+A. The causeway complies with the requirements of the 404 Permit the LPA obtained for the Project.

-B. The Contractor obtains a if the Department has not obtained such a permit.
-Obtain the prior to beginning construction of the causeway.
-The Department does not guarantee that the Contractor will be able to obtain a .
+B. The DBT obtains a 404 Permit from the U.S. Army Corps of Engineers if the LPA has not obtained such a permit.
+Obtain the 404 Permit prior to beginning construction of the causeway.
+The LPA does not guarantee that the DBT will be able to obtain a 404 Permit.

-Comply with all current provisions of the Ohio Water Pollution Control Act (), ().
-The Department will obtain a storm water permit under the provisions when the plan work acreage requires a permit.
-Apply for a permit to cover operations outside the Project limits shown on the plans as required by the provisions.
-When the Department has not applied for a permit on the Project and a permit is required under the provisions of the because of the total area of the Contractor’s work, apply for, obtain, and comply with the required permit for both the Work within Project limits and the Contractor’s work.
+Comply with all current provisions of the Ohio Water Pollution Control Act (OWPCA), (ORC Chapter 6111).
+The LPA will obtain a storm water permit under the OWPCA provisions when the plan work acreage requires a permit.
+Apply for a permit to cover operations outside the Project limits shown on the plans as required by the OWPCA provisions.
+When the LPA has not applied for a permit on the Project and a permit is required under the provisions of the OWPCA because of the total area of the Contractor’s work, apply for, obtain, and comply with the required permit for both the Work within Project limits and the Contractor’s work.

-The Department has obtained the required permits from the and for Work in the “Waters of the United States” and isolated wetlands under .
+The LPA has obtained the required permits from the U.S. Army Corps of Engineers and Ohio EPA for Work in the “Waters of the United States” and isolated wetlands under ORC Chapter 6111.
 Comply with the requirements of these permits.

 When equipment is working next to a stream, lake, pond, or reservoir, appropriate spill response equipment is required.
 Do not stockpile fine material next to a stream, lake, pond, or reservoir.